ipfs/ipfs-docs/docs/reference/js/api.md

 ### JS-IPFS

 [JS-IPFS](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs) is a full implementation of IPFS, similar to [Kubo (Go-IPFS)](https://github.com/ipfs/kubo).
-You can use it either as a command-line application or as a library to start an IPFS node directly in your program, as JS implementation is available as two node packages, `ipfs-core` and `ipfs`.
+You can use it either as a command-line application or as a library to start an IPFS node directly in your program, as JS implementation is available as two Node.js packages, `ipfs-core` and `ipfs`.

 - [ipfs-core](https://www.npmjs.com/package/ipfs-core) includes the core IPFS API and is intended to be used to run an IPFS node as part of your application without the need to start external processes or manage API ports and servers.